 Q4.
 What is 1 volt?

-Ans: 1 volt is defined as the work done in 1 Joule to move a charge of 1 Coulomb from one point to the other than the potential difference is 1 volt.
+Ans: If the work done in moving a charge of 1 Coulomb from one point to another is 1 Joule, then the potential difference between those two points is said to be 1 volt.

 Q5.
 What is 1 ohm?

-Stay tuned with BYJU’S to learn more about other Physics related experiments.
+Stay tuned to BYJU’S to learn more about other Physics-related experiments.